 One of the most common things people ask about relates to other people's behavior, and often it involves children.
 One such person wanted to know if there was anything she could do to discipline other people's children who misbehaved in public.

 Here's what she wrote: "I taught my children manners when they were very young, and I never brought them to nice restaurants until I was sure they knew how to behave.
 I'm appalled by how so many parents just sit back and let their little ones disrupt other people's dinners that they paid hard-earned money for.
 It's getting so bad that my husband and I don't enjoy going out to our favorite restaurant anymore."

 Most adults can sympathize because a screaming child isn't good for conversation or digestion.
 It's especially difficult for people who took the time to teach their children proper manners to have to face those who didn't.
-You have two choices for the future: You can talk to the restaurant manager and ask to be seated in a more private area, or you can find another restaurant with a more intimate ambience.
+You have two choices for the future: You can talk to the restaurant manager and ask to be seated in a more private area, or you can find another restaurant with a more intimate ambiance.

 What Most Parents Want